paradigmxyz/cryo/README.md

   -o, --output-dir <OUTPUT_DIR>      Directory for output files [default: .]
       --subdirs <SUBDIRS>...
 Subdirectories for output files
-                                     can be `datatype`, `network`, or custom string --file-suffix <FILE_SUFFIX>    Suffix to attach to end of each filename --overwrite                    Overwrite existing files instead of skipping --csv                          Save as csv instead of parquet --json                         Save as json instead of parquet
+                                     can be `datatype`, `network`, or custom string --label <LABEL>                Label to add to each filename --overwrite                    Overwrite existing files instead of skipping --csv                          Save as csv instead of parquet --json                         Save as json instead of parquet